DENNIS C. HENRY, Ph.D.

 ● Assistance with applications of new and existing technologies to freight and passenger railroads

-● Service as adjunct physicist to companies and organizations requiring occasional assistance
+● Service as consulting physicist to companies and organizations requiring occasional assistance on a continuing basis

 ● Reviewer of physics faculty and departments at colleges and small universities